 At the top of this system is the classification Tradition.
 This term denotes a set of cultural traits that appear to develop and exist over a long period and over a geographic area.
-In this province, Tradition could be applied to the Maritime Archaic Tradition, Palaeoeskimo Tradition and the Recent Indian Tradition.
-In the past under Tradition in Newfoundland and Labrador, we have had subdivisions called Cultures, Complexes, Phases and Components.
+In this province, Tradition could be applied to the Maritime Archaic Tradition, Pre-Inuit Tradition, and the Recent Period Tradition.
+In the past under Tradition in Newfoundland and Labrador, we have had subdivisions called Cultures, Complexes, Phases, and Components.
 The latter three terms are not applied to as many groups any more thanks in part to Neilsen’s 2006 thesis.

 The classification system in Newfoundland and Labrador right now has a classification of Culture below Tradition.
 I see the term Culture in this context as being similar to Tradition but having a shorter temporal extent and specific cultural traits as seen in material culture, economic adaptations, settlement strategies and social organization that are more specific to an area (Helmer 1994).
-Therefore, the generally recognized Cultures in Newfoundland and Labrador are the Pre-Dorset, Dorset, Groswater cultures under the Palaeoeskimo Tradition; the Intermediate Indian culture; the early & late Labrador Recent Indian and the early & late Newfoundland Recent Indian cultures under the Recent Indian Tradition.
+Therefore, the generally recognized Cultures in Newfoundland and Labrador are the Pre-Dorset, Dorset, Groswater cultures under the Pre-Inuit Tradition; the Intermediate Period culture; the early & late Labrador Recent Period and the early & late Newfoundland Recent Period cultures under the Recent Period Tradition.

 Recognized Precontact Aboriginal groups in Newfoundland and Labrador

 The table above shows the generally accepted sequence of precontact aboriginal groups in Newfoundland and Labrador’s precontact past.
-This post will try to explain how archaeologists have derived the names for the MAI, II and RI.
-In two weeks, I’ll look at where the names for the Palaeoeskimo & Thule came from.
+This post will try to explain how archaeologists have derived the names for the MA, IP, and RP.
+In two weeks, I’ll look at where the names for the Pre-Inuit & Thule came from.

 Within each of these major groupings, there are minor archaeologically recognized groups that are temporal or geographic expressions of the overall group.
-The table follows the broad temporal pattern of oldest on top and youngest on bottom.
-There is evidence in the archaeological record of different waves of people moving into the Province during these time periods; the names are used by archaeologists to denote that they had similar cultural characteristics and we therefore classify them under the overall group name.
+The table follows the broad temporal pattern of oldest on top and youngest on the bottom.
+There is evidence in the archaeological record of different waves of people moving into the Province during these periods; the names are used by archaeologists to denote that they had similar cultural characteristics and we, therefore, classify them under the overall group name.

 Earliest Settlers and First Explorers

-Intermediate Indians are named because of their position in the province’s culture history and the archaeological record, between the preceding Maritime Archaic Tradition and the later Recent Indian Tradition.
-Initially, when first defined in the 1970s, six precontact groups were thought to be part of the Intermediate Indian Culture and they were thought to be limited to just Labrador.
+Intermediate Period is named because of their position in the province’s cultural history and the archaeological record, between the preceding Maritime Archaic Tradition and the later Recent Period Tradition.
+Initially, when first defined in the 1970s, six precontact groups were thought to be part of the Intermediate Period Culture and they were thought to be limited to just Labrador.
 A recent Master’s thesis by Neilsen has, I think convincingly, narrowed this down to just two groups.
 The Saunders Complex, dating to 3500-2700 BP, and the Northwest River Phase dating to 2600-1800 BP in Northern and Central Labrador including Hamilton Inlet.
-Recently a few small spot finds of artifacts on the Island have led archaeologists to think that maybe the people of the Intermediate Indian Culture did make their way to Newfoundland.
+Recently a few small spot finds of artifacts on the Island have led archaeologists to think that maybe the people of the Intermediate Period Culture did make their way to Newfoundland.

-Like the Intermediate Indians, the Recent Indian Tradition (Labrador Recent Indians & Newfoundland Recent Indians) is named because of it’s position in the province’s culture history and the archaeological record; after the Maritime Archaic Tradition and the later Intermediate Indian Culture.
+Like the Intermediate Period, the Recent Period Tradition (Labrador Recent Period & Newfoundland Recent Period is named because of its position in the province’s cultural history and the archaeological record; after the Maritime Archaic Tradition and the later Intermediate Period Culture.
 Some archaeologists would argue that all of these groups form a cultural continuum going back nearly 9000 years.
 But, I think most archaeologists see them as separate groups.
-With the data we have right now, it is not clear if the people of the MAI are related to the people of the later II or if they in turn are related to the people of the later RI.
+With the data we have right now, it is not clear if the people of the MA are related to the people of the later IP or if they, in turn, are related to the people of the later RP.

-The Cow Head Complex Recent Indians (ca.1900-1000 B.P.) appear on the Island around the start of the Recent Indian period.
-Recent research suggests they are not part of the Newfoundland Recent Indian cultural continuum.
+The Cow Head Complex Recent Period (ca.1900-1000 B.P.) appears on the Island around the start of the Recent Period.
+Recent research suggests they are not part of the Newfoundland Recent Period cultural continuum.
 The site name comes from the community Cow Head where the artifacts of that Complex were first recognized.
-The type-site is known as Cow Head, Spearbank and was excavated by Dr. Jim Tuck in the mid 1970s.
+The type-site is known as Cow Head, Spearbank and was excavated by Dr. Jim Tuck in the mid-1970s.

-As on the Island, the Recent Indian Tradition in Labrador is composed of an early and late Labrador Recent Indian Culture based on projectile point styles.
+As on the Island, the Recent Period Tradition in Labrador is composed of an early and late Labrador Recent Period Culture based on projectile point styles.
 (Originally defined as Daniel Rattle Complex ca. 2000 B.P. – 1000 B.P. and the Point Revenge Complex ca. 1000 B.P. – 350 B.P.).
-These precontact Cultures form a 2000 year old cultural continuum that represents the Recent Indian Tradition in Labrador.
+These precontact Cultures form a 2000-year-old cultural continuum that represents the Recent Period Tradition in Labrador.
 The people of these Cultures are the likely ancestors of the Innu of Labrador and Quebec.
 The name for the Daniel Rattle Complex comes from a site in Labrador near the former community of Davis Inlet.
 Stephen Loring found and excavated the site in the early 1980s.
 The name Daniel Rattle comes from a body of water near the site that doesn’t freeze over in the winter and is referred to as a rattle.
 The Point Revenge Complex name came from the type-site Winter Cove 4 which was found and excavated by William Fitzhugh in the early 1970s.

-In two weeks I’ll look at where the names for the Palaeoeskimo and Thule groups came from.
+In two weeks I’ll look at where the names for the Pre-Inuit and Thule groups came from.

 Fitzhugh, William 1972 Environmental Archeology and Cultural Systems in Hamilton Inlet, Labrador A survey of the Central Labrador Coast From 3000 B.C. to the Present.
 Smithsonian Contributions the Anthropology Number 16.
 Smithsonian Institution Press, Washington.